 - PRK (Photorefractive Keratectomy) – PRK, Photorefractive Keratectomy, involves removing the outer layer of cells of the cornea then reshaping the corneal tissue using an excimer laser.

 - Cataracts – The procedure to remove cataracts is fast, painless, and has a high rate of success.
 The procedure involves replacing the eye’s natural lens with an intraocular lens (IOL) implant.
+There are various IOL contact lenses available to treat myopia, hyperopia, as well as as the multifocal IOL for presbyopia.

 - Implantable Contacts – The Visian ICL is an Implantable Contact Lens that is placed behind the iris of the eye through a small incision, in order to correct myopia, or near-sightedness.